qmk/qmk_firmware/docs/features/key_cancellation.md

 # Key Cancellation

-When a specific key is pressed and a second key is pressed, the first key will be deactivated.
-To reactivate it, press the first key again.
+This feature iterates over the `key_cancellation_list`, and upon any matches of key down, all specified keys are released.

+Imagine you're holding down the `A` key.
+If you then press the `D` key, the `A` key will stop being active.
+To use the `A` key again, you need to press it once more.

 ## Usage {#usage}